 Below: 1st photo - The stalkless leaves of subsp. racemosum have alternate positions on the stem which shows a slight zigzag.
 2nd photo - The root system with horizontal creeping rhizomes and more fibrous roots

 Notes: False Solomon's Seal is indigenous to the Garden area.
 Eloise Butler catalogued it on May 25, 1907.
-It is native to Minnesota and commonly found in wooded areas throughout Minnesota except for some counties in the dryer SW and the far NW.
+Susan Wilkins added additional plants in 2012 and 2013.
+It is native to Minnesota and commonly found in wooded areas throughout Minnesota except for some counties in the drier SW and the far NW.
 It is distributed widely in the eastern half of North America, from the plains area eastward.

 Additional species information: The species considered native to Minnesota is M. racemosum (L.) Link subsp. racemosum.
 This subspecies has leaves with tapered bases, not clasping.
 The other subspecies, amplexicaule, has rounded bases that clasp the stem.
 There is also a difference between authorities as to the family classification of this genus as explained above.
 There are three other species of Maianthemum found in Minnesota: M. canadense, Canadian mayflower; M. stellatum, Starry False Lily-of-the-Valley (Starry False Solomon's Seal); and M. trifolium, Three-leaf False Lily-of-the-Valley.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Identification booklet for most of the flowering forbs and small flowering shrubs of the Eloise Butler Wildflower Garden.
 Details Here.